MicrosoftDocs/defender-docs/defender/threat-intelligence/using-tags.md

    ![Tags Search Save Tags](media/tagsSearchSaveTags.png)

 7. Repeat step 3 to edit tags.
-Remove a tag by selecting **X** at the end it, then add new ones by repeating the steps 4 to 6.
+Remove a tag by selecting **X** at the end of it, then add new ones by repeating the steps 4 to 6.

 8. Save your changes.